AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 ## Limitations

-Due to the challenge of supporting a generic address space in SYCL/PCUDA on Vulkan SPIR-V `PhysicalStorageBuffer64` memory model, kernels cannot store to global memory the addresses of private address-space variables and local address-space local assessors.
+Due to the challenge of supporting a generic address space in SYCL/PCUDA on Vulkan SPIR-V `PhysicalStorageBuffer64` memory model, kernels cannot currently chase pointers in a linked list fashion  or store to global memory the addresses of variables.

 All the runtime functionality and synchronization of SYCL is expected to work, although some optional features are not supported.
 Most notably only device USM is available,